devodo/DivertR/docs/Redirect.md

 Console.WriteLine(fooProxy.Name); // "Hello Via"
 ```

-The via intercepts any proxy calls matching the `To` expression 1. and diverts them to the `Via` delegate 2.
+The Via intercepts any proxy calls matching the `To` expression 1. and diverts them to the `Via` delegate 2.

 Vias can be added to a Redirect at any time and apply immediately to all its existing proxies as well as any created afterwards.

 # Reset

-A Redirect can be *reset* which removes all its redirects, reverting its proxies to their original behaviour:
+A Redirect can be *reset* which removes all its Vias, reverting its proxies to their original behaviour:

 ```csharp
 fooRedirect.To(x => x.Name).Via("diverted");